 Now she is an angel.
 But, just like my ancestors of generations past, she too is a large part of the composition of my spirit, my choices, and therefore my writing.

-My blog is entitled Life Is A Teacher because I have been changed by my experiences.
+My blog is entitled Life Seasons As A Teacher because I have been changed by my experiences.
 Many experiences, which will be revealed in my works, were quite remarkable.
 Through the trials and victories, I have been transformed.

 I am not the same man that I once was.
 I am now better and new!

 This trans-formative process left many people, family, places, and things behind.
 It made my surname obsolete, for I am no longer that person.
 My life has been transformed into a subtle and peaceful adventure, where I am forever gaining wisdom.

 I celebrate my new existence proudly with this blog and writings, no longer bound to the identity that pushed me to this plateau of understanding God and Self, through joy, sadness, trials, and triumphs.